thirdgen88/ignition-vagrant/Evaluation.md

    > Once you configure the button for the *Set Tag Value* action, take a look at the *Script Editor* tab to see what it created.
 You might see if you can leverage the `system.tag.read()` function to read the value directly from the tag instead of from a property.

-9. Work with the layout features of the components you've created to make this window function properly on any size screen.
+9. Work with the layout features of the components you've created to make this window function properly on any size screen (prioritize giving the most real estate to the trend).
 Consult the the documentation here for more information on layout: [Component Layout](https://docs.inductiveautomation.com:8443/display/DOC79/Working+with+Components#WorkingwithComponents-ComponentLayout)

 10. Save and close your `Demo` window.

 11. Save and Publish the application.
 Then try previewing the project via the Designer's *Tools->Launch Project* menu.

 Once complete, you should have a window that will allow viewing some of the simulated values as well as the snapshot values (which should change when you click the snapshot button you created).

+## Hints

+Here are a few helpful Ignition-related hints to help you get started:

+* Within the *Property Editor*, by default, you can only see *Basic* properties.
+Utilize the *Filter properties* selector to expand your view to *All* properties to reveal all possible configuration options.
+* You can drag tags from the *Tag Browser* to the chart components to add tags as an easier method to finding them from within the customizer.
+* You can drag container components around on your window if you hold down the *Alt* key while dragging.

 ## Submitting your Project